raspberrypilearning/sense-hat-data-logger/worksheet2.md

     With these changes made you should be able specify the delay between logging events and log data at whatever interval you want.
 You can see the full code [here](code/Sense_Logger_v4.py)

 ## Collect your data
-  Use you python code to record data over a long period of time at an interval of your choice, such as:
+  Use your Python code to record data over a long period of time at an interval of your choice, such as:
-    - Measure the temperature, humidity and pressure of a room in your house every 5 mins (300 seconds) over the period of a week.
+    - Measure the temperature, humidity and pressure of a room in your house every five minutes (i.e. every 300 seconds) over the period of a week.
-    - Monitoring conditions for plant growth, inside a propagator or greenhouse measure conditions which may impact on the health of the plants.
+    - Monitoring conditions for plant growth inside a propagator or greenhouse: measure conditions which may impact on the health of the plants.

-##What's next
+##What next
   - Use your data logging code to explore conditions on the ISS following our [Sensing Science]() activity.